 - Wire snips – grab a pair of wire cutters in the floral department of your craft store also.
 Scissors or garden clippers can be used to cut stems, but you don’t want to ruin those tools by trying to cut the floral wire with them.

-Okay!
-We’re ready!
-I chose to make a modern looking boutonniere using hellebores, rosemary, and stock leaves from one of the market arrangements.
-If you would like to give the flower some extra support and keep it sturdy and upright for a longer period of time, place a 4-5 -inch piece of floral wire parallel to the stem and pierce it up into the flower from the base.
+First, if needed, give the “star flowers” some extra support.
+You can keep the bloom sturdy and upright for a longer period of time if you place a 4-5 -inch piece of floral wire parallel to the stem and pierce it up into the flower from the base.
 Do not push the wire all the way up through the petals – just firmly into the base will do.
 Now your centerpiece of the boutonnière won’t flop!

-Next, stack your other flowers, leaves, and/or filler behind and around the star flower until you like the way the arrangement looks.
+Stack the other flowers, leaves, and/or filler behind and around the “star flower” until you like the way the arrangement looks.
 Be sure that you have several inches of stem on each piece to work with – we will trim these later, so no need to worry about uneven stem lengths now – just be sure you have enough to work with.

 Starting up at the base of the flowers, begin wrapping the floral stem tape around the stems.
 This type of tape is a bit tacky and it easily sticks onto itself.
 Wrap firmly several times at the base and then continue on down the stems in a spiral pattern so that you’ve covered the stems into one bundle.